 "Maybe he found someone magical to occupy his time."

 The implication was ludicrous.
 Sherlock didn't do that.
 He didn't know the detective's private life in intimate detail, but he knew for sure that he didn't do that.
-Even if he did, Lestrade thought there wasn't anyone magical enough in all of Britain to keep Sherlock occupied 24/7.
+Even if he did, Lestrade thought there wasn't anyone magical enough in all of Great Britain to keep Sherlock occupied 24/7.

 What Greg needed was a good case for Sherlock.
 A clever case, or a gory case, or something interesting.
 But that didn't seem forthcoming.

-Granted it was a very calm month.
+It was a very calm month.
 Even the weather seemed to agree, as the heat made everything hazy, and the people sluggish.
 Greg had been enjoying the warmth, but the nagging worry about the detective was still there.

-He was almost ready to drop in on Sherlock, and visit his flat (and see if he was still in one piece, and more or less sober), when him and the boys were called to an empty ware house.
+He was almost ready to drop in on Sherlock, and visit his flat (and see if he was still in one piece, and more or less sober), when him and the boys were called to an empty warehouse.
 The body of young girl, was laying out on the dusty floor, and her eyes looked out, cold and empty.
 A jagged cut ran from her pelvis all the way to her throat.

 Quickly, Greg took out his phone and sent Sherlock a short text.